-Yet, that is what the OCS ruled in March, arguing that Oklahoma’s statute – passed in the wake of the U.S. Supreme Court’s overturning of Roe with the Dobbs decision – which stipulated that a woman could obtain an abortion in Oklahoma only if a medical emergency arose that threatened the woman’s life, was too narrow.
-The majority of the OSC justices said that the option to obtain an abortion should not be restricted to just a medical emergency, but should be left up to a physician to decide if a continued pregnancy might lead to a situation in which a mother’s life is in danger.
+In Oklahoma’s law – passed in the wake of the U.S. Supreme Court’s Dobbs ruling handed down last year, which overturned Roe v.
+Wade and returned jurisdiction on abortion laws to the states – a woman can obtain an abortion if a medical emergency arises that threatens a woman’s life.
+The Oklahoma Supreme Court, however, decided that the Legislature’s exception was too narrow, holding instead that the option to obtain an abortion should not be restricted to just a medical emergency.
+In other words – leave it up to a physician to decide if a continued pregnancy might lead to a situation in which a mother’s life is in danger.

 Justice Dana Kuehn responded to the majority’s ruling, “It is not the job of this Court to create a right where none exists.
 Nor is it the Court’s job to make policy decisions.”

 Justice Dustin Rowe noted the majority’s statement – “We make no ruling on whether the Oklahoma Constitution provides a right to an elective termination of pregnancy” – and warned this means the majority is open to expanding the “right” to an abortion further.
 “I can only read this language as an attempt by the majority to leave the door open to further constitutional challenges, and certainly not to resolve this issue.”

 Justice John Kane was also critical of the majority.
 “The reason that the ‘life of the mother’ exceptions do not resolve the question is because the majority analysis wholly disregards the interests of the unborn.
 The unborn have no voice, say, or consideration in the opinion of the majority ...
 The Court should adhere to the Constitution give to us, not craft what we believe to be a ‘better’ Constitution.”